biopython/biopython.github.io/wiki/GitMigration.md

 On GitHub itself, you can inform keepers of the main branch of your changes by sending a 'pull request' from the main page of your branch.
 Once the file has been committed to the main branch, you may want to delete your now redundant bug fix branch on GitHub.
-Branches can be deleted by selecting 'edit' and then 'delete repository' from the bottom of the edit page.

 Evaluating changes
 ------------------